Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

-For instance, my son is learning how to ride a bicycle.
-For the most part, the desire to learn has overridden the inevitable falls and challenges that come with learning something new.
-But at one point, he had fallen—hard.
+Take the time when my son was learning how to ride a bicycle.
+For the most part, the desire to learn overrode the inevitable falls and challenges that came with learning something new.
+But at one point, he fell—hard.
 So much so that he threw a fit right in the park, in front of everyone to see.

 Immediately I thought, Why does he ALWAYS behave this way?
 Why can’t he get back up again without a fuss?
-I had been pointing the finger at my son instead of looking within at why I was so upset.
+I had been pointing the finger at him instead of asking why I was so upset to begin with.
 Because when I did, I realized a few things:

 One, that I get embarrassed when my kids act out in public because of how people might see me.
 And two, my thoughts were in response to an irrational fear that he wouldn’t learn how to use a bicycle.
 I worried about whether he had the desire to keep learning if he was throwing a fit like this.